villmow/datasets_knowledge_embedding/README.md

 | VERB |                 |                  |

 I transformed the dataset back to wordnet synsets by validating if the given relation holds on the ambiguous entities.

-The textual data looks like this:
+The transformed textual data then looks like this:

 ```
 clangor.v.01  _hypernym sound.v.02